Equlnox/CowinSlotTracker/README.md

 # CowinSlotTracker
+Vaccine slot tracker which crawls https://www.cowin.gov.in/home to find available slots.

 ## Requirements -
 Add a secrets.env with format -
 Follow this guide to setup your gmail account to send emails programatically -